IlliaMaluk/transport-routing-system/README.md

 ### Troubleshooting API connectivity
 - Browser "Failed to fetch" or HTTP 500 from `/api/*` while using `npm run dev` usually means the FastAPI backend is not running or is listening on a different port/host.
 Start it on `0.0.0.0:8000` (see step 2) or point `VITE_API_URL` to the correct base URL.
-- If you see the UI banner "Cannot reach API …" make sure the Rust core is built (`maturin develop`), dependencies are installed in the backend venv, and there are no startup errors in the terminal running `uvicorn`.
+- If you see the UI banner "Cannot reach API …" make sure the Rust core is built (`maturin develop` in the same venv you use for `uvicorn`), dependencies are installed in the backend venv, and there are no startup errors in the terminal running `uvicorn`.

 ## How the functional requirements map
 Implemented highlights: